-To make a similar bouquet, you'll need the following fresh flowers:
+To make a similar bouquet as pictured, you'll need the following fresh flowers:

 Do you need more help than just a flower recipe?
 Be sure to check out the Tight Hand Tied Bouquets tutorials, learning the difference between a true hand tie and a mock hand tie.
 Some flowers wilt quickly without a continual water source (such as freesia).